 The new ocean of data certainly required a review of the directives and laws of 20 years ago to bring them in line with today’s realities.
-But the legal framework also needed to anticipate future needs, with the internet of things, smart meters, and multiple preference services all coming in to play.
+But the legal framework also needed to anticipate future needs, with the internet of things, smart meters, and multiple preference services all becoming increasingly prevalent.

 The GDPR: what you need to know

 Since 25 May 2018, the GDPR applies in the UK.
 The process of the UK leaving the EU will not affect compliance with the GDPR.

 For many organisations in the UK, the GDPR might be simply seen as an upgrade to previous legislation.
 However, for organisations which fail to protect data adequately, potential fines are up to 4% of worldwide turnover.
 Therefore data protection and cyber security more generally needs to continue to be taken seriously across senior leadership in every organisation which collects personal information.

 So what are the enhanced provisions of the GDPR?
 Some of the key elements are:

 - Personal and sensitive personal data: the GDPR’s definition of personal data is upgraded to include online identifiers (e.g. an IP address) for data subjects – i.e. the individuals whose data it is.
 Sensitive personal data currently covers demographic data (e.g. age, ethnicity) but is extended in the GDPR to include biometric data.
 For most organisations, these enhanced definitions are likely to make little practical difference, though bear in mind that this applies both to automated personal data and manual filing systems.